haint-teko/install-kong/README.md

 ### Install Kong

-**Note**: Ensure the connection between Kong server and PostgresSQL server is success.
+**Note: Ensure the connection between Kong server and PostgresSQL server is success.**

 Run the following command to install Kong API gateway: